AdobeDocs/commerce-webapi/src/pages/get-started/gs-curl.md

 Option | Description
 --- | ---
 `-d` `-data` | Sends the specified data in a POST request to the HTTP server.
 Use this option to send a JSON or XML request body to the server.
 `-H` `-header` | Specifies an extra HTTP header in the request.
 Precede each header with the `-H` option.
 You can specify any number of extra headers.
-For a list of common headers used in Magento web API requests, see [HTTP headers](./gs-web-api-request.md#http-headers)
+For a list of common headers used in web API requests, see [HTTP headers](./gs-web-api-request.md#http-headers)
 `-i` `-input` | Includes the HTTP header in the output.
 `-s` `-silent` | Specifies silent or quiet mode, which makes cURL mute.
 Progress and error messages are suppressed.
 `-T` `-upload-file` | Transfers the specified local file to the remote URL.
 `-X` `-request` | Specifies the request method to use when communicating with the HTTP server.
 The specified request method is used instead of the default GET method.

-## Using cUrl in Magento
+## Using cUrl

-Magento provides its own service-wrapper for using cURL instead of using the default PHP cURL.
+Adobe Commerce and Magento Open Source provide a service-wrapper for using cURL instead of using the default PHP cURL.
 The class ``Magento\Framework\HTTP\Client\Curl`` may be used to work with HTTP protocol using cURL library.
 First, create an instance of `Magento\Framework\HTTP\Client\Curl`.

 ```php